saugns/saugns/README.md

 An arbitrary number of oscillators can be used.

-The program reads SAU (Scriptable AUdio) files or strings, and can output to system audio and/or a 16-bit PCM WAV file.
+The program reads SAU (Scriptable AUdio) files or strings, and can output to system audio, a 16-bit PCM WAV file, and/or stdout (for interfacing with other programs).
 Basic usage information is provided with the -h option.
 More can be found in the man page and on the website,
 <https://saugns.github.io/>.